William-Schutte/web_project_4/README.md

-# Project 5: Around The U.S.
+# Project 6: Around The U.S.
 ## William Schutte, 2020
 Practicum by Yandex
 -----
 ### Overview
-This project represents work from the 4th and 5th projects for the web-dev course.
-This sprint is the first to include JavaScript, user interactivity, and communication between HTML, CSS, and JS.
+This project represents work from the 4th, 5th, and 6th projects for the web-dev course.
+This chapter is the first to include JavaScript, user interactivity, and communication between HTML, CSS, and JS.
 The project brief was provided on Figma, an online collaborative interface prototyping tool.